-With the new year and decade (!) almost upon us, it’s time to sit down and draw up a few aspirational New Year’s resolutions.
-You might want to hit the gym more, check a few travel goals off your list (even if it may be virtual), or stay in closer touch with friends and family.
+With the new year almost upon us, it’s time to sit down and draw up a few New Year’s resolutions.
+You might want to hit the (home) gym more, check a few travel goals off your list (even if they may be virtual), or stay in closer touch with friends and family.

 - Use HTTPS Everywhere

 - Avoid connecting to unsecured public Wi-Fi hotspots

 - Be more careful about what you share online

 - Think twice before clicking that email link

 Even with the rollout of vaccines expecting to loosen the pandemic’s grip on the world, many of us will probably continue the practice of wearing face masks in the coming year.
 Face masks have also proven to be a new challenge for CCTV cameras that rely on a full face to recognize people’s faces.

 On top of being a must-have item for the coming year in countries that are struggling with the virus, wearing a mask also helps you evade invasive surveillance measures like facial recognition.
 It’s not just face masks; check out these other anti-surveillance accessories.